Chethanpatel/AIMLLab/README.md

-# AIMLLab

-ARTIFICIAL INTELLIGENCE AND MACHINE LEARNING LABORATORY (Effective from the academic year 2018 -2019)
+# ARTIFICIAL INTELLIGENCE AND MACHINE LEARNING LABORATORY

+# (Effective from the academic year 2018 -2019)

-SEMESTER – VII
+# SEMESTER – VII
-Course Code 18CSL76 CIE Marks 40
+# Course Code 18CSL76 CIE Marks 40
-Number of Contact Hours/Week 0:0:2 SEE Marks 60
-Total Number of Lab Contact Hours 36 Exam Hours 03 Credits – 2
+# Credits – 2

-Course Learning Objectives: This course (18CSL76) will enable students to:
-• Implement and evaluate AI and ML algorithms in and Python programming language.
-Descriptions (if any):
-Installation procedure of the required software must be demonstrated, carried out in groups and documented in the journal.
-Programs List:
+# Programs List:

 1. Implement A* Search algorithm.
 2. Implement AO* Search algorithm.
 3. For a given set of training data examples stored in a .CSV file, implement and demonstrate the